-Split My Fare vs Trainline - The Best Site to Book Tickets with ?
+Split My Fare vs Trainline - The Best Site to Book Tickets with?

-Comparing Prices on Trainline vs. Split My Fare
+Comparing Prices on Trainline vs Split My Fare

-In a comparison carried out by Money Saving Expert* they found that Split My Fare typically offers lower prices.
+In a comparison carried out by Money Saving Expert*, they found that Split My Fare typically offers lower prices.
 Trainline.com didn't work out cheaper than its rivals on any of the 15 popular journeys searched.

 A big reason we tend to be cheaper is that they charge a booking fee of £1.50 on most journeys, regardless of whether a saving has been made or not for your chosen date.
-Similarly, when we compared the prices of 10 popular journeys leaving at the same time, Split My Fare was cheaper than the Trainline on all 10.
+Similarly, when we compared the prices of 10 popular journeys leaving at the same time, Split My Fare provided cheaper tickets than the Trainline on all 10.

-We don't display any adverts to customers, whereas they show you tailored adverts which may distract from booking your travel.
+We don't display any adverts to customers, whereas they show you tailored adverts which may distract you from booking your travel.

 |From||To||Trainline||Split My Fare|